automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lamplughsaura.md

 # Lamplughsaura
-## Description: This early sauropod was discovered in India.
+## This early sauropod was discovered in India.